 HACKETT, MARY ADDISON

-Mary Addison Hackett (b.
-Atlanta, Georgia) is an artist whose work examines the construction of meaning, memory, and representation.
-Her practice is informed by research and prompted by curiosity and temporal moments in the everyday world.
-She works across painting, photography, performative video, installation, writing, and other time-based projects.
+Mary Addison Hackett (b.1961, Atlanta, Georgia) is an artist whose work examines the construction of meaning, memory, and representation.
+She documents day-to-day life as a catalyst for ongoing critical investigation, calling into question the tenuous divide between art and life, personal experience and philosophical inquiry.
+She works across photography, painting, performative video, installation, writing, and other time-based projects.

-Mary Addison Hackett earned her MFA from the University of Illinois at Chicago in 1995 and her BFA from the University of Tennessee, Knoxville.
-Born in Atlanta, Georgia, and raised in Nashville, Tennessee, she spent several years in Los Angeles and the Mojave Desert before returning to the American South in 2021.
+Hackett received her MFA from the University of Illinois Chicago and her BFA from the University of Tennessee, Knoxville.
 She is currently based in Nashville, Tennessee.